b1uesky/JiSuan/README.md

 ```
   1. Select any mathematical expression which conforms to the rules
   2. Right-click -> Services -> JiSuan
-     or type the shortcut you define for JiSuan (recommand)
+     or type the shortcut you define for JiSuan (recommanded)
      (note: the shorcut should be globally unique, e.g. ctrl+cmd+J)
 ```
 ### Example